loopup/siesta/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+# Comments

+Please start all comments with the correct emoji to denote the severity of the comment:

+:sweat_drops: - No big deal, does not need fixing, just a comment
+:hammer: - please fix before merging, once fixed can then be merged
+:fire: - needs completely reworking and will need re-reviewing